sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/prometheus.md

 ### Features

-- Collect metrics via several means, including 20-year-old Nagios plugins with perfdata, and store them in Prometheus.
+- Collect metrics by several means, including 20-year-old Nagios plugins with perfdata, and store them in Prometheus.
 - Use default Prometheus metric type, job name, and instance name or specify custom values for Sensu event metric points via metric tags.

 ## Get the plugins